thabelo/dinopark/README.md

 ## Support

-if you have any questions please sens me an email thabelo@gmail.com
+if you have any questions please send me an email thabelo@gmail.com